-Thousands of mortgage borrowers with VA-guaranteed loans who've been affected by the coronavirus (COVID-19) pandemic have received COVID-19 forbearances.
+Thousands of mortgage borrowers with VA-guaranteed loans affected by the coronavirus (COVID-19) pandemic have received COVID-19 forbearances.
 These forbearances allow borrowers to forgo making loan payments for up to a year, sometimes longer.
 But it's important to note that a forbearance isn't the same as loan forgiveness; borrowers still owe the amounts they skipped paying after their forbearance ends.

-To help borrowers catch up on the overdue amounts, the U.S. Department of Veterans Affairs (VA) has issued a final rule creating a "partial claim" program.
+To help borrowers catch up on their overdue amounts, the U.S. Department of Veterans Affairs (VA) has issued a final rule creating a "partial claim" program.
 As of July 27, 2021, this option allows homeowners to resume making their regular monthly mortgage payments without first having to get current on the payments that were missed during a forbearance.

 The new "partial claim" option allows loan servicers to offer 0%-interest loans to VA-guaranteed borrowers to bring their overdue loans current.
 The partial claim is recorded as a second mortgage lien on the home.
 This loan comes due only at the end of the first mortgage loan, like at the first mortgage's maturity, after a refinance, or when you sell the property.
 The borrower doesn't have to make any payments on the partial claim loan until then.